All about our landscape and gardening services

 Estates that have been transformed by IMPROVE to date include Clyde Road, North Row, Barnwell House, Rosendale, and Pellipar Gardens.Learn more about our Improve programme

-By providing high-quality positive play spaces we believe that we can bring children, young people and residents a number of benefits, including improved physical health and fitness, creativity and learning, respect for others and social cohesion.
+By providing high-quality positive play spaces we believe that we can bring children, young people and residents several benefits, including improved physical health and fitness, creativity and learning, respect for others and social cohesion.

-Our caretaking service carry out regular inspections of our play spaces every week.
-In addition a specialist independent inspection company carry out more detailed inspections four times during each year.
+We carry out regular inspections of our existing facilities in house and have a certified inspector carry out more detailed inspections at least four times each year.